-Analysis | Trump has losing on the brain
+Analysis | Trump keeps talking about losing

 (Trump has offered similar comments while talking about the voters of Minnesota and North Carolina, joking that he’ll never return to their states if he loses.)

-Two days prior, Trump lamented that if he loses, things he’s set in motion will reflect positively upon Biden.
+Two days prior, Trump lamented that if he loses, things he has set in motion will reflect positively upon Biden.

 “Can you imagine if I lose and I’ve done all these things, they kick in on January 1st?”
 Trump said of his efforts on surprise medical billing.
-“You’re going to say, ‘Boy, that Biden’s done a great job with price transparency.’”
+“You’re going to say, ‘Boy, that Biden’s done a great job with price transparency.’ ”

 On Oct.
 9, Trump appeared on Rush Limbaugh’s radio show for two hours and occasionally referred to the possibility of losing.